 The Museum of Westward Expansion

-When you return to the bottom, you may want to check out the Museum of Westward Expansion, which is free to visit – even if you don’t buy an Arch ticket.
-The educational museum consists of a small room with galleries of presidents and historic figures, including a map of the travels of famed explorers Lewis & Clark.
+The Arch used to have at its base the Museum of Westward Expansion, which was free to visit even without an Arch ticket.
+The museum consisted of a small room with galleries of presidents and historic figures, including a map of the travels of famed explorers Lewis & Clark.
 I was particularly interested in that since I’ve seen Lewis & Clark historic markers all over the country, from Missouri to Oregon.

-The museum also includes an exhibit on Native Americans, artifacts from the era, and life-sized stuffed and mounted animals that used to roam the era, including a buffalo.
+The museum also included an exhibit on Native Americans, artifacts from the era, and life-sized stuffed and mounted animals that used to roam the era, including a buffalo.

 Gateway Arch Summary

 The Gateway Arch is such an iconic structure that a trip to St. Louis isn’t complete without a visit there.
-In fact, it recently became an official national park, joining the company of such long-revered parks like Yellowstone, Yosemite, and the Grand Canyon.
+That’s even more true after it was elevated to official national park status, joining the company of such long-revered parks like Yellowstone, Yosemite, and the Grand Canyon.

-But the views are just ok, so if you’re on a budget, you may be satisfied with taking some pictures from outside and visiting the free museum instead of paying for the ride to the top.
-You can always check out the City Museum or Budweiser Brewery instead.
+But the views are just ok, so if you’re on a budget, you may be satisfied with taking some pictures from outside and checking out the visitor center instead of paying for the ride to the top.
+You can always stop by the City Museum or Budweiser Brewery instead.

 For more information on the Gateway Arch in St. Louis, visit www.gatewayarch.com.